mountblue/prep/README.md

 # prep
 This is a learning path to prepare for the MountBlue Selection process

-To prepare for your selection process you can practice all easy questions on the [HackerRank algorithms](http://hackerrank.com/) track.
+To prepare for your selection process you can practice all easy and medium questions on the [HackerRank algorithms](http://hackerrank.com/) track.

 You can get a significant advantage in our selection process by completing Responsive Web Design Certification and Javascript Algorithms And Data Structures Certification on  https://learn.freecodecamp.org/.